New religious movements in the United States: Jehovah's Witnesses

 About 1870, Charles Taze Russell and his father established a group with a number of acquaintances to undertake an analytical study of the Bible and the origins of Christian doctrine, creed, and tradition.
 The group, strongly influenced by the writings of Millerite Adventist ministers George Storrs and George Stetson, who were also frequent attendees, concluded that many of the primary doctrines of the established churches, including the Trinity, hellfire, and inherent immortality of the soul, were not substantiated by the scriptures.

-Around January 1876 Russell received a copy of Nelson Barbour's Herald of the Morning in the mail.
+Around January 1876, Russell received a copy of Nelson Barbour's Herald of the Morning in the mail.
 Barbour was an influential Adventist writer and publisher.
 Russell telegraphed Barbour to set up a meeting.
-Barbour and John Henry Paton visited Allegheny in March 1876 at Russell's expense so that he could hear their arguments, and compare the conclusions that each side had made in their studies.
-Russell sponsored a speech by Barbour in St. George's Hall, Philadelphia in August 1876 and attended other lectures by Barbour.
+Barbour and John Henry Paton visited Allegheny in March 1876 at Russell's expense so that he could hear their arguments and compare each side's conclusions in their studies.
+Russell sponsored a speech by Barbour in St. George's Hall, Philadelphia, in August 1876 and attended other lectures by Barbour.

 Among the teachings Barbour introduced was the view that Christians who had died would be raised in April 1878.
-Russell, who had previously rejected prophetic chronology, was moved to devote his life to what he was convinced were now the last two years before the invisible, spiritual return of Christ.
+Russell, who had previously rejected prophetic chronology, was moved to devote his life to what he was convinced were now the last two years before Christ's invisible, spiritual return.
 He sold his five clothing stores for approximately $300,000 (current value $).
 With Russell's encouragement and financial backing, Barbour wrote an outline of their views in Three Worlds and the Harvest of This World, published in 1877.
 A text Russell had previously written, titled The Object and Manner of our Lord's Return, was published concurrently through the offices of the Herald of the Morning.
 Russell was eager to lead a Christian revival and called two separate meetings of Christian leaders in Pittsburgh.
-Russell's ideas, particularly stressing the imminence of the rapture and the second advent of Christ, were rejected both times.
+Russell's ideas were rejected both times, particularly stressing the imminence of the rapture and the second advent of Christ.
 When 1878 arrived, failure of the expected rapture brought great disappointment for Barbour and Russell, and their associates and readers.

 Russell withdrew his financial support and started his own journal, Zion's Watch Tower and Herald of Christ's Presence, publishing his first issue in July 1879.
 Barbour formed The Church of the Strangers that same year, continuing to publish Herald of the Morning.
 In 1881, Russell founded Zion's Watch Tower Tract Society, with William Henry Conley as president and Russell as secretary-treasurer; they intended to disseminate tracts, papers, doctrinal treatises and Bibles.
 All materials were printed and bound by Russell's privately owned Tower Publishing Company for an agreed price, then distributed by colporteurs.
-The Society was incorporated in 1884, with Russell as president, and in 1886 its name was changed to Watch Tower Bible and Tract Society.
+The Society was incorporated in 1884, with Russell as president, and in 1886, its name was changed to Watch Tower Bible and Tract Society.